-e) The head of business companies of the Group assume decentralised executive responsibilities, enjoy the independence necessary to carry out the day-to-day administration and effective management of each of the businesses, and are responsible for the day-to-day control thereof.
+e) The head of business companies assume decentralised executive responsibilities, enjoy the independence necessary to carry out the day-to-day administration and effective management of each of the businesses, and are responsible for the day-to-day control thereof.

-These head of business companies are organised through their respective boards of directors, which include independent directors where appropriate, and their own management decision-making bodies; they may also have their own audit committees, internal audit areas and compliance units or divisions.
+These head of business companies are organised through their respective boards of directors, which where appropriate include external directors who, because of the personal and professional qualities thereof, carry out their duties without being constrained by relationships with the companies of the Group or with the directors, significant shareholders or members of the management thereof, as well as their own managing boards, and may also have their own audit committees, internal audit areas and compliance units or divisions.

-The CEOs of each head of business company are responsible for the effective management thereof under the supervision of its board of directors, to which they shall propose the business objectives and annual budgets within the framework of the Group's general business strategy.
+The CEOs of each head of business company are responsible for the effective management thereof under the supervision of its board of directors, to which they shall propose the business objectives and annual budgets within the framework of the overall business strategy established at the Group level.